wddm-w20/winter-2020/02/README.md

 # Week 2

+## Elements

+A full list of [HTML elements with linkable descriptions](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) can be found on the Mozilla Developer Network ("MDN") website

+## W3C validation

+You can validate your HTML with [the official w3c (World Wide Web Consordium) validator tool](https://validator.w3.org/nu/) to ensure you meet the basic standards for a "valid" web page.

 ## Urls and paths

 When adding or linking to files or documents, your browser can be directed with *two* types of paths.